jbhannah/jbhannah-rails/README.md

 ### User

 A user called `jbhannah` exists and is SSH private-key enabled.
-The user is allowed to run commands with `sudo`.
+The user is allowed to run commands with `sudo`. `root` and password-based SSH logins are disabled.

 ### Ruby